Two Islands - Franklin Square

 Nigel Helyer is a Sculptor and Sound Artist with an international reputation for his large-scale sonic installations, environmental sculpture works and new media projects.
 His practice is actively inter-disciplinary linking creative practice with scientific research and development.
 Recent activities include The Oratorio for a Million Souls.
 This work was a major feature of the European Capital of Culture, Leeuwarden (Fryslan) 2018 Silence of the Bees program.
 The project consists of bee listening architectures constructed in three European botanical gardens, located in Buitenpost (Fryslan) and Emden and Oldenburg (Germany).

 Nigel has qualifications from the West Sussex College of Design, the Liverpool College of Art, the Royal College of Art and the University of Technology in Sydney.
-He is a Senior Research Fellow in Arts and Media at Macquarie University and maintains active research links with many international art&science organisations.
+He is a Senior Research Fellow in Arts and Media at Macquarie University and maintains active research links with many international art and science organisations.
 He has been a visiting Professor at Stanford University and an Artist in Residence at the Paul Scherrer Institut in Switzerland.

 Artwork design, fabrication and installation